datagovuk/dgu-vagrant-puppet/README.md

 * `sqlalchemy.exc.OperationalError: (OperationalError) no such table: user`

 This is caused by running the ckan tests with SQLite, rather than Postgres.
 Ensure you use `--with-pylons=test-core.ini` rather than the default `test.ini`.
 It would be good to fix up SQLite soon - it is an issue with it dropping all tables before tests spuriously.

-# Changing Python requirements

-1. Add new requirement (eg. `PyMollom==0.1` to init.pp).
-2. Add the archive to this repository.

-    cd pypi
-    pip install --download_cache="."
-"PyMollom==0.01"